 What is VDI2035, and why do I need it?

 VDI2035 is a set of water quality guidelines for heating water developed in 2009 by the Association of German Engineers.
-The equivalent in the UK would be BS7593; however, it is widely accepted that the VDI2035 is based on stronger scientific evidence and is much more in-depth.
-Compared to the VDI2035, the UK’s equivalent set of regulations for heating water is quite brief and vague, which many engineers argue leads to an inability to interpret or follow proper health and safety guidelines.
-In addition, the VDI2035 is recognised as a set of corrosion preventative measures within water-heating systems.
-In contrast, the methods commonly employed in the UK are typically a reaction to existing corrosion and use potentially harmful and unnecessary chemical inhibitors.
+The equivalent in the UK would be BS7593; however, the construction industry widely accepts that the VDI2035 is based on stronger scientific evidence and is much more in-depth.
+Compared to the VDI2035, the UK’s equivalent set of regulations for heating water is quite brief and vague.
+Many engineers argue this leads to an inability to interpret or follow proper health and safety guidelines.
+In addition, professionals recognise the VDI2035 as a set of corrosion preventative measures within water-heating systems.
+In contrast, the methods commonly employed in the UK are typically a reaction to existing corrosion.
+Traditional UK methods use potentially harmful and unnecessary chemical inhibitors.

 There are three important parts to the VDI2035, outlined below: